mannatkaurrr/BetterWorldBooks-Deliverable4/README.md

 ## Description
 BetterWorld Books is an online bookstore that sells new and used books.
 Customers can browse the website to find their desired books by title, author, genre/categories.
 They can also look at more detailed information about those books and eventually place an order.
 To place an order, customers can add payment details and check out.
 Lastly, the website allows customers to leave reviews for their orders.

 For deliverable #5, I will be extending deliverable #4 into a fully interactive Python-based command-line application and performing CRUD (Create, Read, Update, Delete) operations on all tables in the BetterWorld Books database.
-This database application is a user-friendly command-line interface that supports advanced SQL functionalities & queries, dynamic user interaction and improved error handling.
+This database application is a user-friendly command-line interface that supports advanced SQL functionalities & queries, dynamic user interaction, and improved error handling.

-## Features of the BetterWorld Books database application:
+## Features:

 Users can execute Full CRUD (Create, Read, Update, Delete) operations on the following tables in the BetterWorld Books database application: